voxpupuli/puppet-icinga2/README.md

 Icinga 2 is a widely used open source monitoring software.
 This Puppet module helps with installing and managing configuration of Icinga 2 on multiple operating systems.

+### What's new in version 3.0.0

+* The current version now uses the icinga :: repos class from the new `icinga` module for the configuration of repositories including EPEL on RedHat and Backports on Debian. (see https://github.com/icinga/puppet-icinga)
+* `manage_repos` will replace `manage_repo` in the future
+* Since Icinga v2.12.0 the fingerprint to validte certificates is a sha256 instead of a sha1.
+Both is supported now.

 ## Module Description

 This module installs and configures Icinga 2 on your Linux or Windows hosts.